scijava/scyjava/README.md

         * Iterable -> collections.abc.Iterable
         * Iterator -> collections.abc.Iterator

+        :param data:
-        :param data: The Java object to convert.
+            The Java object to convert.
+        :param gentle:
-        :param gentle: If set, and the type cannot be converted, leaves the data alone rather than raising a TypeError.
+            If set, and the type cannot be converted, leaves the data alone rather than raising a TypeError.
-        :returns: A corresponding Python object with the same contents.
+        :return: A corresponding Python object with the same contents.
+        :raise TypeError:
-        :raises TypeError: if the argument is not one of the aforementioned types, and the gentle flag is not set.
+            if the argument is not one of the aforementioned types, and the gentle flag is not set.

     when_jvm_starts(f) -> None
         Registers a function to be called when the JVM starts (or immediately).